StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 one of those random knob settings will be the right combination for us.

-It's like tuning your dial up and down what used to be radio, kids.
+It's like tuning your dial up and down.

 And how many of those would end up with a Chuck being possible?